Adam Handling: Restaurants

-Adam Handling Restaurant Collection operates four food and drink venues in London.
-The Group is committed to a zero waste policy and eventually eliminating all food waste by creating dishes from offcuts that are usually thrown away.
+The Adam Handling Restaurant Collection operates restaurants, bars and pubs in London and other parts of England.
+The group is committed to a zero waste practices into its operations, including using ingredients and offcuts.

 Frog by Adam Handling opened in September 2017, alongside bar venue Eve Bar.

-The Group also launched Hame in May 2020, a home delivery service that provides their restaurant food at home and delivers nationally.
+In May 2020, the group launched Hame, a nationwide home-delivery service offering dishes from its restaurants.

-The Group's first pub, The Loch and The Tyne in Old Windsor was opened in May 2021.
-Handling opened his first restaurant and bar by the coast, Ugly Butterfly on the Carbis Bay Estate in St. Ives, Cornwall in August 2021.
+The group's first pub, The Loch and The Tyne in Old Windsor, was opened in May 2021.
+In August 2021, Handling opened Ugly Butterfly, which moved from its original site in Carbis Bay to Newquay, Cornwall in July 2025.

 In July 2024, the company opened the Tartan Fox pub near Newquay in Cornwall.
+In March 2025, he the first opened a chocolate shop ‘Adam Handling Chocolate Shop’ in March 2025.

 Honours and awards

 Handling was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to hospitality and international trade.